alexwlchan/alexwlchan.net/src/_drafts/managing-albums-in-photos.md

 Inside Photos.app, everything has a unique identifier that identifies the thing -- photos, videos, albums, and more.
 They aren't exposed in the user-facing portion of the app, but they're useful when writing scripts that manipulate photos.

-These local identifiers sometimes appear in script output; for example in these two AppleScript snippets where I'm looking up a photo (or a "media item") and an album:
+These local identifiers sometimes appear in script output; for example in these AppleScript snippets where I'm looking up a photo (or a "media item"), an album, and the currently selected item:

 ```applescript
 tell application "Photos" to get (first media item whose filename is "IMG_3912.HEIC")